 \subsection{Risk Disclosure as a Design Space}

 Our findings suggest that risk disclosure is not simply a matter of cultivating ethical clarity or increasing compliance: it is a design problem.
-Decisions about whether and how to warn crowdworkers of well-being risk are embedded in the microstructures of task creation (i.e., in how prompts are framed, how task interfaces are built, etc.).
-In this light, disclosure is not a singular act but an iterative process, shaped by tools, workflows, institutional logics, and affordances~\cite{diaz2022crowdworksheets, holland2020dataset, pushkarna2022data}.
-Yet RAI task design environments do little to consistently prompt or support these decisions.
+Decisions about whether and how to warn crowdworkers of well-being risk are embedded in the micro-structures of task creation (i.e., in how prompts are framed, how task interfaces are built, etc.).
+In this light, disclosure is not a singular act but an iterative process, and is shaped by tools, workflows, platform governance, and affordances~\cite{diaz2022crowdworksheets, holland2020dataset, pushkarna2022data, toxtli2021quantifying, rzeszotarski2012crowdscape}.
+Yet RAI task design environments provide limited and often inconsistent support for these decisions.